deslee/despritz/README.md

 # Hello world!

-De Spritz is a blah blah blah
+Despritz is a speedreading application in development.